May 2026 CMNS Undergraduate Commencement Information

 Student Speaker

-Raina Saraiya graduated in December 2025 summa cum laude with a Bachelor of Science degree in neuroscience, a minor in general business and a citation from the College Park Scholars International Studies program.
+Raina Saraiya (B.S.
+'25, neuroscience) graduated summa cum laude with a minor in general business.
+She is a member of the College Park Scholars International Studies program.
 With the mentorship of the program’s director, Stacy Kosko, she founded PERIOD.@UMD, an organization dedicated to eradicating period poverty and stigma.
 Through it, she has helped donate hundreds of hygiene products and care packages to women in need.

-As a UM Scholar, her targeted immunotherapy research in the Nevil Lab at the University of Maryland School of Medicine was selected for an Association for Academic Minority Physicians Conference presentation.
+Saraiya has pursued research across multiple fields.
+As a UM Scholar, she worked with Nevil Singh on targeted immunotherapy in the Nevil Lab at the University of Maryland School of Medicine.
+Her research was selected for presentation at the Association for American Minority Physicians Conference.
 She also contributes to developing culturally sensitive autism interventions with Assistant Professor of Special Education Veronica Kang.
-Inspired by her mentors, including Chemistry & Biochemistry Senior Lecturer Christiana Guest, Saraiya supported fellow students as a biology and biochemistry teaching assistant and as a tutor with The Every Child Project.
+Inspired by her mentors, including Chemistry and Biochemistry Senior Lecturer Christiana Guest, Saraiya supported fellow students as a biology and biochemistry teaching assistant and as a tutor with The Every Child Project.

-This fall, Saraiya will begin medical school, aspiring to become a physician-advocate committed to advancing equitable care for underserved communities.
+This fall, Saraiya will begin medical school, aspiring to become a physician-advocate committed to advancing equitable care for underserved communities both locally and globally.